Regularity and multiplicity of toric rings of three-dimensional Ferrers diagrams: General case

-\begin{acknowledgment*} The authors thank somebody for the discussion of the early version of this manuscript.
-The second author is partially supported by the ``Anhui Initiative in Quantum Information Technologies'' (No.~AHY150200) and ``Fundamental Research Funds for the Central Universities''. \end{acknowledgment*}
+\begin{acknowledgment*} The authors sincerely thank the patient reviewer for the very helpful and constructive suggestions that greatly improve the presentation of this manuscript.
+The second author was partially supported by the ``Anhui Initiative in Quantum Information Technologies'' (No.~AHY150200) and ``Fundamental Research Funds for the Central Universities''. \end{acknowledgment*}

 \begin{bibdiv} \begin{biblist}